Velocidex/velociraptor-docs/content/vql_reference/plugin/sql/_index.md

 ----|-------------|-----
 driver|sqlite, mysql,or postgres|string (required)
 connstring|SQL Connection String|string
-file|Required if using sqlite driver|string
+file|Required if using sqlite driver|OSPath
 accessor|The accessor to use if using sqlite|string query||string (required)
 args||Any